Exabyte-io/express/README.md

 ### Unit Tests

-Unit tests are used to assert properties are serialized according to Exabyte Data Convention.
+Unit tests are used to assert properties are serialized according to EDC.
 Properties classes are initialized with mocked parser data and then are serialized to assert functionality.

 ### Integration Tests